 Figure 3.
-A valve package (above) and a detailed view of the single acting spring-return actuator (below).
+A valve package (above) and a detailed view of the

 A typical response of actuator movement to pressure changes is shown below (Figure 4) where we have plotted valve position vs. actuator pressure for an example actuator.
 Different colors indicate different movement directions.
 From this figure it is clearly seen that valve position is linear with respect to actuator pressure for each movement directions.
 However, because of friction forces, there is a clear gap between movement up and down curves (i.e. the Coulomb friction).